 The principal objectives of the AC are to assist the Board in discharging its statutory duties and responsibilities relating to accounting and reporting practices of the Company.
-The AC meets regularly with senior management, the internal auditors and the external auditors to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.
+The AC meets regularly with Senior Management, the internal auditors and the external auditors to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.

 The AC functions on the Terms of Reference approved by the Board.
-The principal duties and responsibilities of AC are:
+The principal duties and responsibilities of the AC are:

-- To approve internal auditors' audit plan, review the adequacy of the scope, functions, resources and competency and that it has the necessary authority to carry out its work; - (ii) To review the results of internal audit process and ensure that appropriate actions are taken on the recommendations given by the internal auditors; - (iii) To consider the appointment of the external auditors, the audit fee and any question of resignation or dismissal; - (iv) To discuss with the external auditors before the audit commences, the nature and scope of audit; - To provide assurance that the financial information presented by management is relevant, reliable and timely; - (vi) To oversee compliance with relevant laws and regulations and observance of a proper code of conduct; and - (vii) To determine the quality, adequacy and effectiveness of the Company's internal control environment.
+- To approve the internal auditors' audit plan, review the adequacy of the scope, functions, resources and competency and ensure that it has the necessary authority to carry out its work; - (ii) To review the results of the internal audit process and ensure that appropriate actions are taken on the recommendations given by the internal auditors; - (iii) To consider the appointment of the external auditors, the audit fees and any question of resignation or dismissal; - (iv) To discuss with the external auditors before the audit commences, the nature and scope of audit; - To provide assurance that the financial information presented by Management is relevant, reliable and timely; - (vi) To review the Compliance Policy and oversee its implementation, establish the Compliance function, review and evaluate the effectiveness of the overall management of compliance risk; - (vii) To oversee compliance with relevant laws and regulations and observance of a proper code of conduct; and - (viii) To determine the quality, adequacy and effectiveness of the Company's internal control environment.

 The AC meets at least once every quarter, or more frequently as circumstances dictate.
-For the financial year ended 31 December 2020, the AC held six meetings to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.
+For the financial year ended 31 December 2021, the AC held five meetings to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.